 Where it becomes evident that the matter cannot be resolved informally, an employee can instigate the formal procedure.

-An employee must submit his or her grievance in writing to the Chairman of the Staffing Committee who shall instruct the Clerk to the Council to convene a meeting of the Staffing Committee within 10 working days.
+An employee must submit their grievance in writing to the Chairman of the Staffing Committee who shall instruct the Clerk to the Council to convene a meeting of the Staffing Committee within 10 working days.
 The press and the public shall not be admitted to the meeting.

 Following the recognised agenda for such hearings, the Staffing Committee shall consider the cases of both the employee and the person who has sought to resolve the matter and shall ask such questions of the parties concerned as the Committee deems necessary.

-Any employee of the Council attending such a hearing may be accompanied by a representative of the trade union to which he or she belongs (who may or may not be a work colleague), or by a work colleague, friend or adviser not acting in a legal capacity.
+Any employee of the Council attending such a hearing may be accompanied by a representative of the trade union to which they belong (who may or may not be a work colleague), or by a work colleague, friend or adviser not acting in a legal capacity.

 The Staffing Committee will seek to reach a decision "in camera" and communicate the decision to the parties concerned verbally after the close of the meeting if the parties so wish.